 Do I have to undertake the tests?

-Testing is voluntary, although those offered the test are strongly encouraged to take up this offer.
+Testing is voluntary, although all learners and staff are strongly encouraged to take up this offer.

 Where do I get a test pack?

 Please collect a pack from your department/programme area on your first day back at College.
 There is no need to collect them in advance.

 Prior to collecting your test pack, please complete this Consent Form (Word document) by typing in your name and the date.
 Then, email the form to your tutor, or print it off and hand it to them when you're next in College.

 Each box will contain 7 test kits, and an instruction leaflet.

 If you are on campus full time, you should do the tests 3 times a week (on Mon, Wed and Fri).

 When should I do the tests?

 You should aim to do them on the morning you're coming into college.
 But if this isn't feasible, testing the evening before is fine.

 If you attend a campus less frequently (e.g. 1 day a week, fortnightly or less), please take a test immediately before coming into College and 2 days later.